hbctraining/scRNA-seq/lessons/07_SC_clustering_cells_SCT.md

 <img src="../img/SC_umap.png" width="800">
 </p>

-The UMAP looks quite a bit nicer, with the clusters more clearly defined.
-Also, because distance between clusters is meaningful, the UMAP provides more information than t-SNE.

 It can be useful to **explore other resolutions as well**.
 It will give you a quick idea about how the clusters would change based on the resolution parameter.
-For example, let's take a look at 0.4 resolution:
+For example, let's switch to a resolution of 0.4:

 ```r
 # Assign identity of clusters